 However more importantly, try to book your Disney getaway when there are no conventions or special events happening at the parks.
 When we went there was a Star Wars 5K that morning evident in the Princess Lea’s and various Star War pajama laden park goers we saw (yes there was more than one person dressed in Star Wars jammies).
 Unless you’re participating in an event, try and avoid these weekends as the lines for rides become unbearably long.

-DRINKING FESTIVITIES BEGIN
+LET THE DRINKING FESTIVITIES BEGIN

 - You can’t drink around Epcot without getting a margarita in Mexico.
 Folklore has it that if you start off the loop of countries (Epcot makes a figure 8) with Mexico, you won’t make it to the end.
-They are known to be a bit lethal.
+Their margs are known to be a bit lethal.
 Be forewarned.
 But when the time does come, get the Hibiscus margarita.
 Not only does it taste heavenly but it’s the cheapest one they offer.
 Double win.